Magdalena Island Boat Tour

 • The Magellan penguins are migratory birds and are in the island from the beginning of October to the beginning of April, period in which the navigation is made.

-• The penguin colony in the island is big.
-As this is a small island, it is possible to see penguins with a less than a meter distance during the walking.
-It is common that the penguins enter to the track while you are walking.
-However, it is strictly forbidden touching the birds.
+• The penguin colony on the island is large.
+As the island is small, it is possible to see the penguins from less than one meter away during the walk.
+It is even common for penguins to enter the trail you are walking on; however, direct contact with them is strictly prohibited.

 • The Magdalena Island tour can be done on two different types of vessels, and the main difference lies in their capacity, comfort, and onboard services: